Taiwan's companies make the world's electronics. Now they want to make weapons

 The U.S. vows to help defend Taiwan

-The U.S. signed a treaty requiring it to help Taiwan defend itself against China, and it sells at least hundreds of millions of dollars of weapons and defense systems like F-16 fighter jets to Taiwan each year.
+The U.S. passed an act of legislation to help Taiwan defend itself against China, and it sells at least hundreds of millions of dollars of weapons and defense systems like F-16 fighter jets to Taiwan each year.

 But there are significant delays in delivering the weapons.
 The U.S. is depleting its own inventory as it ships arms to help Ukraine.
 Moreover, the Pentagon's bureaucratic processes have delayed weapons shipments to Taiwan by years in some cases.